 3. Engraving without auxiliary materials

 Moist paper towel or application tape are not required for processing glass.
-You can create effects by making adjustments such as changing the colour in the graphic from 100% black to about 70% gray to minimise the effect of heat on large surface, to optimise engraving results.
-You can also go to the print settings, select the rasterisation type “Ordered Dithering," but keep the same parameters.
-Due to this change not quite as much heat enters the material; hence, the surface is not roughened as much.
+You can create effects by making adjustments such as changing the color in the graphic from 100% black to about 70% gray to minimize the effect of heat on large surface, to optimize engraving results.
+You can also go to the print settings, select the rasterization type “Ordered Dithering," but keep the same parameters.
+This change causes not quite as much heat to enter the material; hence, the surface is roughened less.

 How to engrave glasses with curves and handles?